 When this prison opened in 1836, the Battle of the Alamo was going on in Texas.
-The prison was 100 years old when Alcatraz began taking inmates.
+Missouri's prison was 100 years old when Alcatraz started housing federal prisoners.
 In 1967, the Missouri State Penitentiary (MSP) was named the “bloodiest 47 acres in America” by Time magazine.
 Before it closed in 2004, MSP was the oldest continually operating penitentiary west of the Mississippi River.

 The Missouri State Penitentiary (MSP) was decommissioned in 2004.
 It is now open seasonally for public for tours, operated by the Jefferson City Convention and Visitors Bureau (CVB).
 Tour guides are former corrections officers, guards and wardens who worked within the walls of MSP.
 Prison-related gifts and souvenirs are available for purchase.

 The tours showcase the history of MSP and the early penal eras in the U.S. Tours may include: the control center; the upper yard; cellblocks in housing units A (the oldest remaining cellblock on the grounds; built in 1868) and other housing units; the dungeon cells (where inmates often went mad); the industry area; the exercise yard; and the gas chamber (where 40 inmates, men and women, were executed).